sudeepmukul/obsizen/README.md

 ---

-# 🧠 What is OBSIZEN?
+# :O What is OBSIZEN?

 **OBSIZEN** is an open-source **Retrieval-Augmented Generation (RAG)** system built specifically for **Obsidian** users.